Fathers and Sons, Righteous riffs

 The post office people behind the counter were in the process of switching shifts — logging in and out and whatnot — so our patience was, um, appreciated.

-Mom told the boy he could put the package down while they waited.
+Mom asked the boy if wanted to put the package down while they waited.

 “I’m holding it,” he said, defiantly, standing on one leg for a sec so he could adjust his grip.